 The lima bean, Phaseolus lunatus, originated in Peru and was first domesticated there around 2000 BCE (4,000 years ago), producing the large seed variety.
 P. lunatus was domesticated again in Central America around 800 CE (1,200 years ago), producing a small-seeded variety.
 Within a few hundred years, cultivation of the lima bean had spread north of the Rio Grande.
 The lima bean was introduced into Europe in the 1500s.

-The Spanish colonists of Peru exported bean production to Europe and the containers of dried beans were labeled Lima – Peru, and the name stuck.
+The Spanish colonists of Peru exported their bean production to Europe.
+The containers of dried beans were labeled Lima – Peru, and the name stuck.

 Cassava, yuca, or manioc, Manihot esculenta, is a woody shrub native to South America.
 It was probably first domesticated in west-central Brazil about 10,000 years ago.
 Pollen remains indicate that manioc reached the area around the Gulf of Mexico around 8,500 years ago.
 Cassava was cultivated by the Mayans at least 1,400 years ago.
 Cassava has high food potential and was a staple in South and Central America, and the Caribbean when the Spanish arrived.
 Today, manioc is cultivated in tropical and subtropical regions around the world.